nanogiants/appcom-styleguide-ios/README.md

 ### Classes

 Add always a description method for entities and models.
 Why: You almost always have the need to log the current state of a pojo.
 And that is when you release you get something like this `<ACMyClass: 0x170010840>`.
 So keep yourself from this and create a `- (NSString *)description`-Method.

 **[back to top](#table-of-contents)**

 ### Naming Conventions

-Names should be as descriptive as possible, within reason.
+Names must be as descriptive as possible, within reason.
 Follow standard [Objective-C naming rules](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/CodingGuidelines/CodingGuidelines.html).
 Avoid non-standard abbreviations.
 Don’t worry about saving horizontal space as it is far more important to make your code immediately understandable by a new reader.
 For example:

 ```